jingyingx/jingyingx.github.io/README.md

 - **Xu, Jingying**, & Aijun Huang.
 (2015).
 Development of Pragmatic Knowledge in L2 Learners of Mandarin Chinese.
 Talk presented at the 4th Syntax and Semantics in China (SSiC 2015), Xi’an.

 ## Publications
 - **Xu, Jingying**, & Cristina Schmitt. (to appear).
+Grammatical versus pragmatic accounts for non-culmination in Mandarin: An experimental study.
+Proceedings of the 60th Meeting of the Chicago Linguistic Society (CLS 60).
+- **Xu, Jingying**, & Cristina Schmitt. (to appear).
 Demonstratives but not verbs cause non-culmination in Mandarin incremental-theme predicates: Evidence from children and adults.
 Proceedings of the 42nd West Coast Conference on Formal Linguistics (WCCFL 42).
 - Ke, Alan Hezao, **Jingying Xu**, & Lijun Ding (2024).
 [The Clustering Approach: An Input-Driven Approach to Parameter Setting](http://jingyingx.github.io/BUCLDProceeding_The_clustering_approach.pdf).
 Proceedings of the 48th Annual Boston University Conference on Language Development (BUCLD 48).
 - Huang, Aijun, & **Jingying Xu**.
 (2021).
 Hanyu xingrongci xiushi he hanyu keshuxing wenti tanjiu: Yixiang ertong yuyan xide yanjiu (Adjectival modification and countability in Mandarin Chinese: An L1 acquisition study) (in Chinese).
 Linguistic Research.